hikeventures/hikeventures.github.io/_posts/2016-02-24-Therm-a-Rest-EvoLite.markdown

 The best way to set up your camp is to get the EvoLite pat out of the stuff bag and then focus on other things (e.g. preparing a meal or pitching the tent) while the EvoLite inflates and add the missing air via the valve into the sleeping pad after a couple of minutes.

 We have used the EvoLite indoors and outdoors in Japan.
+The temperatures in Japan are quite high during the summer and a great place where you could use the EvoLite.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25122203772/in/dateposted-public/" title="Therm-a-Rest EvoLite"><img src="https://farm2.staticflickr.com/1618/25122203772_939c337b5e_b.jpg" width="1024" height="768" alt="Therm-a-Rest EvoLite"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-Especially in warmer conditions the EvoLite was a great choice for us.
 Below Marta on the EvoLite in Japan.
+Seems that she made a satisfied impression on the EvoLite.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25122204612/in/dateposted-public/" title="Therm-a-Rest EvoLite"><img src="https://farm2.staticflickr.com/1685/25122204612_47a9cd1e6f_b.jpg" width="1024" height="768" alt="Therm-a-Rest EvoLite"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>